Finxpd

 Finance repercussions

-Hedging is a strategy that allows you to protect the value of investment while postponing its sale.
+Hedging is a strategy that allows you to protect the value of an investment while postponing its sale.

 Example of Hedging